-To report on the outcome of Internal Audit's review of the internal control, risk management and governance framework in the 4th quarter of 2010/11 - to provide members with assurance of the ongoing effective operation of an internal audit function and enable any particularly significant issues to be brought to the Committee's attention.
+To inform Members on the outcome of Internal Audit's review of the internal control, risk management and governance framework in the 2nd quarter of 2011/12.
+To provide Members with assurance of the ongoing effective operation of an internal audit function and enable any particularly significant issues to be brought to the Committee's attention.